-Quantification of additional saving due to the addition of high-efficiency lighting and clothes washers will be based on the algorithms presented for these appliances in the ENERGY STAR Lighting Algorithms and the ENERGY STAR Appliances Algorithms, respectively.
-These algorithms are found in ENERGY STAR Products.
+Quantification of additional saving due to the addition of high-efficiency lighting and clothes washers will be based on the algorithms presented for these appliances in Section 2: Residential Measures of this Manual.

 Ventilation Equipment:

 Additional energy savings of 175 kWh and peak-demand saving of 60 Watts will be added to the output of the home energy rating software to account for the installation of high-efficiency ventilation equipment.
 These values are based on a baseline fan of 80 Watts and an efficient fan of 20 Watts running for eight-hours per day.